yannramusat/yannramusat.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - Provenance
-  - Graph databases
+  - Graph Databases
-  - Data integration
+  - Data Integration

 # Education to show in About widget
 education: